-The Compensation and Personnel Committee (the "Committee") of the Board of Directors of ITT Industries during the last fiscal year consisted of Mr. Tambakeras, Dr. Crawford and Mr. MacInnis and Ms. Sanford, none of whom is or formerly was an officer or employee of ITT Industries or any of its subsidiaries.
+The Compensation and Personnel Committee (the "Committee") of the Board of Directors of ITT Industries during the last fiscal year consisted of Mr. Tambakeras, Chair, Dr. Crawford, Mr. MacInnis and Ms. Sanford, none of whom is or formerly was an officer or employee of the Company or any of its subsidiaries.